wkhere/stackless/Doc/library/zlib.rst

    more space is required, the buffer size will be increased as needed, so you don't have to get this value exactly right; tuning it will only save a few calls to :cfunc:`malloc`.
 The default size is 16384.

-   *offset* is the initial position in *string* to start decompression.
-   When specified, it will cause the function's return value to be a (uncompressed, offset) tuple, with the second part giving the position in the input string just after any compressed data.
-This is useful if *string* contains additional data after any initial compressed part.

-.. versionchanged:: 2.7
-   Added the *offset* argument

 .. function:: decompressobj([wbits])